 Fortunately, the SRS technical staff can and will say "OOPS" and try again when dealing with inevitable problems.
 Some national labs "kill the messenger" and proceed with cost-plus contracts (as apparently happened with contractors at SRS regarding the MOX fiasco).

-Now a successful strategy to separate and treat certain important tank wastes has been realized; those can be stabilized and moved to permanent storage at SRS.
+Now a successful strategy to separate and treat certain important tank wastes has been realized; these wastes can be stabilized and moved to permanent storage at SRS.
 This project is a vital step in the goal to close the high-level waste tanks, some cracking.

 South Carolina's senators and representatives must advocate appropriations for jobs to close these tanks, as they did for MOX jobs.
 We will be urging them to do so.

-AN UNFORTUNATE "OPPORTUNITY" + Plutonium Pits are pursued for new weapons.
-This country owns almost half of the world's 15,000 nuclear bombs.
-DOE now claims a need for more "pits" for old- and new-generation weapons.
+AN UNFORTUNATE "OPPORTUNITY" This country owns almost half of the world's 15,000 nuclear bombs.
+DOE now claims a need for more "plutonium pits" for old- and new-generation weapons.
 Allegedly hundreds of new jobs at SRS would be involved.
-If this proposal is enacted, it will surely require more workers, but it could slow tank cleanup schedules, as funding for pits must compete with other requests for congressional appropriations, including SRS clean-up funding.
-The League supports the closing of the waste tanks and opposes the processing of bomb materials at SRS.
+If this proposal is enacted, it will surely require more workers.
+It could slow tank cleanup schedules, as funding for pits must compete with other requests for congressional appropriations, including SRS clean-up funding.
+The League supports the closing of the waste tanks and opposes the import and processing of more bomb materials at SRS.
 An Environmental Impact Statement will be required, taking many years.